greenm01/ec4x/docs/ec4x_specs.md

 Squadrons fight as a unit and die as a unit.
 A squadron's total AS and DS values constitute a sum of all the ships under a flagship's command (including itself).

-In non-hostile systems, ships in a squadron may be reassigned to an already existing squadron if the new flagship's CR allows.
-Squadrons may constitute a solo flagship.
+In non-hostile systems, ships in a squadron can be reassigned to an already existing squadron if the new flagship's CR allows.
+Squadrons can constitute a solo flagship.

 Squadrons are only commissioned in systems with a functioning shipyard.

 ### 2\.3.4 Fleets

 Squadrons are grouped together into fleets for the purpose of traversing jump lanes.
-Fleets may be joined or split off (creating new fleets) for strategic purposes in any non-hostile system.
+Fleets are be joined or split off (creating new fleets) for strategic purposes in any non-hostile system.
 There is no limit to the number of squadrons assigned to a fleet.

 ### 2\.3.5 Task Force